lesego1005/personal_portfolio_website/portfolio_reflection.md

 # Portfolio Reflection

 ## What I Learned
-In the Project Y & CAPACITI 2-Month Bootcamp (August 2025), I gained foundational skills across Generative AI, Low-Code Development, Data Engineering, and Cloud Fundamentals.
+In the 2-Month Bootcamp, I gained foundational skills across Generative AI, Low-Code Development, Data Engineering, and Cloud Fundamentals.
 Week 1 covered Git, Agile, and environment setup.
-Week 2 focused on prompt engineering with ChatGPT, Gemini, and Hugging Face, including AI ethics.
+Week 2 focused on prompt engineering with ChatGPT and Gemini, including AI ethics.
 Week 3 involved building Power Apps with AI assistance.
 Week 4 taught SQL and Python ETL pipelines.
 Weeks 5-6 prepared me for AWS Cloud Practitioner and AZ-900 certifications via hands-on labs.
 Week 7 introduced Docker and CI/CD.
 Week 8's capstone integrated all for a portfolio project.
 This broad exposure helped identify my interests for specialisation.

 ## My Technical Strengths
 - **Generative AI**: Strong in prompt engineering and ethical AI application, as shown in mini-projects.
-- **Low-Code**: Excelled in Power Apps and Automate, scoring high on assessments.
+- **Low-Code**: Excelled in Power Apps and Automate.
-- **Data Engineering**: Proficient in SQL queries and ETL with Python/Pandas.
+- **Data Engineering**: Proficient in ETL with Python/Pandas.
-- **Cloud**: Mastered AWS/Azure basics, with >70% on practice exams and deployments.
+- **Cloud**: Mastered AWS/Azure basics, with >70% on coursera assessments and deployments.
 - **DevOps**: Skilled in containerisation and pipelines, adapting quickly to tools.

 ## How the Capstone Integrates Bootcamp Concepts